abhiyankhanal/Social-Network-Webservice/Readme.md

 | user_id  |type:string, from:URL |

 ## Add Friends ##
 - This api will rbe used to create a link between two user objects, the link will be stored in db.
+If the friends array has less that 100 User document/node then new friend will be added to that list.

 ### Resource URL ###